-Let us help you confirm the existence of the warrant and find the best way to resolve the case.
+Let us help you confirm the existence of the warrant and find the best way to resolve the underlying case.

 Lawyers for Arrest Warrants in Pasco County, FL

 The four criminal defense attorneys at Sammis Law Firm are focused exclusively on criminal defense.
 We represent clients at the courthouses in both New Port Richey and Dade City, FL.

-After the case is resolved, we can also help you seal or expunge a record so that your mugshot and criminal history record can be removed (if you are otherwise eligible to seal or expunge).
+After the case is resolved, we can also help you seal or expunge a record so that your mugshot and criminal history record can be removed (if you are otherwise eligible).

 Find Information on Arrests Warrants in Pasco County